A sideboard with a two-door mahogany extension and two drawers of French origin

 Description

-A sideboard with a two-door mahogany top and two drawers of French origin, dating from the Louis-Philippe period around 1870.
+A sideboard with a double-door mahogany top and two drawers of French origin, from the Louis-Philippe period around 1870.
 Condition consistent with its age.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Neoclassical furniture is associated with the Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-The next style is Baroque, whose name derives from the Portuguese word *barocco*—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Next is Baroque, whose name derives from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items even more.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical era.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
 Renaissance furniture was quite heavy and massive.
-It used brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Brown stains, moldings, sturdy bases, and bas-reliefs were used.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

 Attributes / Details